pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 One of the most compelling patterns in bayesian regression modelling more generally is the ability to incorporate hierarchical structure.
 The analogue of the hierarchical survival model is the individual frailty survival model.
 But "frailities" do not need to be specified only at an individual level - so called "shared" frailities can be deployed at a group level e.g. across the `field`.

 In the above CoxPH models we fit the data to a standard regression formulation using indicator variables for different levels of the `field` variable which gets included in the weighted sum of the linear combination.
 With frailty models we instead allow the individual or group frailty term to enter into our model as a multiplicative factor over and above the combination of the baseline hazard with the weighted demographic characteristics of risk.
 This allows us to capture an estimate of the heterogenous effects accruing to being that particular individual or within that particular group.
+Additionally we can stratify baseline hazards e.g. for gender.
 So our equation now becomes:

-$$ \lambda_{i}(t) = z_{i}exp(\beta X)\lambda_{0}(t) $$
+$$ \lambda_{i}(t) = z_{i}exp(\beta X)\lambda_{0}^{g}(t) $$

 which can be estimated in the Bayesian fashion as seen below.
 Note how we must set a prior on the $z$ term which enters the equation multiplicatively.
 To set such a prior we reason that the individual heterogeneity will not induce more than 30% speed-up/slow-down in time to attrition and we select a gamma distribution as a prior over our frailty term.